 Taxis aren’t what we’d call super safe in Nicaragua, but as we said…sometimes you have to use ’em.
 It’s still the safest way to get around at night time for that matter.

 Most towns are served and connected by chicken buses – those colourful, old American school buses that cram everybody and their livestock on board.
 You know the ones.

+If you’re not in a hurry to get anywhere and fancy a local (if uncomfortable) experience, we say use them!
 Just don’t take your eyes off your bag, and be sure to watch your pockets.
-Keep hydrated too, ’cause it can get very, very HOT on these.
+Keep hydrated too, ’cause it can get very, very hot on these.
 (Did you remember a water bottle?)

 Bus terminals can be chaotic and overwhelming.
 Watch out for shady characters lingering around.

 Is the food in Nicaragua safe?

 Spanish, Indigenous, and Creole flavours mix in a tantalisingly tasty cuisine offering in Nicaragua.
 There’s heavy use of corn (of course) on the Pacific Coast, whilst on the Caribbean Coast, there’s seafood and coconuts galore.

 Keep clean, don’t be too greedy, and definitely use your common sense.
 In general, you should be fine eating your way around Nicaragua – especially if you’ve just come from somewhere else in Latin America.
 Even if you haven’t, you’re in for a treat.
 The food in Nicaragua is pretty darn safe… and delicious!

 Eating Safety in Nicaragua